justonil/Watch-and-download-on-Shikimori/README.md

+#Fork with Anilibria HEVC magnets and Direct links#

 # Watch and download on Shikimori
 The add-on adds the ability to watch and download anime on the Shikimori.one website.